ImperialCollegeLondon/pyrealm/docs/source/users/getting_started.md

 ## Installing `pyrealm`

 When the above prerequisites are fulfilled, you can simply install `pyrealm` by typing the command `pip install pyrealm` into the command line.
+This will, at this point in time, install pyrealm version 1.0.0.
+If a different version is required, this can be specified in the command, e.g.:
+`pip install pyrealm==2.0.0`.

 However, it is good practice to use a virtual environment for this, to not pollute your python environment with packages and versions you might not need